october10221/Shorter-Url/readme.md

 Backend : Laravel 5.8</p>
 <h2><a id="Installation_Local_11"></a>Installation Local</h2>
 <p>Laravel :<br>
-CD into the directory of this project and run the following three commands:</p>
+CD into the directory of this project and run the following  commands:</p>
 <ol>
 <li>composer install</li>
 <li>php artisan migrate</li>